Nga Tsin Wai Village Project (K1)

 Project commenced in October 2007 .

 Acquisition, clearance works and compensation have been completed.
-The URA is currently undertaking an Archaeological Impact Assessment (AIA) for the proposed redevelopment at Nga Tsin Wai.
+Archaeological Impact Assessment (AIA) Reports were approved by Antiquities and Monuments Office (AMO) and uploaded to the URA’s and AMO’s website for public viewing.
 Redevelopment and conservation works will commence shortly.

 Project Programme